frslabs/octus-aadhar-offline-android/README.md

 # Octus Aadhaar Offline SDK
 ![version](https://img.shields.io/badge/version-v0.1.0-blue)

 Aadhaar Paperless Offline e-KYC is a secure and shareable document which can be used by any Aadhaar holder for offline verification of identification.
-The pre-built screens as part of the SDK allows the Aadhaar holder enter the Aadhaar Number of VID, Captcha, OTP and a four-digit share code.
+The pre-built screens as part of the SDK allows the Aadhaar holder to enter the Aadhaar Number or VID, Captcha, OTP and a four-digit share code.
 Once the data is validated by UIDAI, a ZIP file (password protected using the share code) will be downloaded into the resident’s device.

-This SDK provides an in-App experience to the user without redirecting the user to the UIDAI website.
-However, if you prefer redirecting the user or allow the user to upload a previously downloaded Aadhaar Offline file, please use the redirect flow in the SDK.
+This file is then parsed and the signature verified and provided to the App that is integrating the SDK as a JSON file.
+Optionally the resident’s registered mobile can also be verified in the Aadhaar Offline file.

 # Table Of Content